EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 !!! tip

-    When pulling containers, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+    When pulling containers, instead of using the GitHub access token you used to push the container, it is **recommended** that you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

 ### 3.2 Run container